 - When the System Restore window opens, click Next.

 - If available, check Show more restore points option and select the desired restore point.

 - Follow the instructions on the screen to complete the restoration process.

-Wdf_violation BSoD error can be rather problematic on Windows 10, but we hope that some of our solutions were helpful to you.
+Wdf_violation BSoD errors can be rather problematic on Windows 10 and should be treated as a serious matter, but we hope that some of our solutions were helpful to you.

 Please tell us in a comment below if you solved the issue following our suggestions or if there are some others that we should include in our list.

 It indicates that Windows encountered a problem with a device driver that is based on the Windows Driver Framework.
 Follow our quick guide on how to fix the issues related to wdf_violation.